jonathanhogg/flitter/README.md

 - taking live inputs from Ableton Push 2 or Behringer X-Touch mini MIDI surfaces (other controllers relatively easy to add)

-Fundamentally, the system consists of an engine that repeatedly evaluates a program with a beat counter and the current state of the MIDI surface.
-The output of the program is a tree of nodes that describe the visuals.
-A series of renderers turn these nodes into 2D and 3D drawing commands (or DMX packets, or laser DAC values).
+Fundamentally, the system repeatedly evaluates a program with a beat counter and the current state.
+The output of the program is a tree of nodes that describe visuals to be rendered, systems to be simulated and interfaces to be made available to the user.
+A series of renderers turn the nodes describing the visuals into 2D and 3D drawing commands (or DMX packets, or laser DAC values).
 It's sort of like using a functional language to build a web page DOM - something akin to React.

 It is implemented in a mix of Python and Cython.
 I use and develop **flitter** exclusively on macOS.
 It is notionally portable – in that there's no particular